 Model appropriate behavior.
 Embrace the moral authority you embody as a leader by modeling the behavior you want to see in others.
 If you recognize a dearth of emotional maturity around you, provide it.
 Importantly, resist the temptation to take actions appropriate to you as a private citizen when it is inappropriate for the workplace.

 Positive interaction.
 Action and interpersonal connectedness are the best antidotes to uncertainty and alienation.
-Get people working together positively on both the communal and individual levels.
-Withdrawal, isolation, passivity and indifference present great risks to our economic and emotional health.
+Get people working together positively on both the communal and individual level.
+Withdrawal, isolation, passivity, and indifference present great risks to our economic and emotional health.

 Communicate up, down and out.
 Board, staff, and constituents need to hear from leaders that the organization’s core mission is as relevant as ever, and that management and the organization’s governing body are stewarding it toward effectiveness and sustainability despite the uncertainty that may loom.